 - ====>Following through the ball

-Try the exercise with different shots, from long to short.
+Try this exercise with different shots, from long pots to short ones.
 Try the exercise with tough balls on the cushion.
 Believe it or not, you'll be surprised at how many you'll pot doing it.
 Madness I know!
 Click To Tweet

 And, in this video, watch what happened!
 Try it yourself.

 PS: This wasn’t a fluke.
-Cox got us to practice a wide variety of shots in the lesson and we even made a 20 plus break in doing so!
+Cox got me to practice a wide variety of shots in the lesson and we even made a 20 plus break in doing so!

-Want some more expert tips from a top coach like Brian Cox, then visit the coaching Zone and choose a coach and then go and improve your game!!
+Visit the coaching Zone now and choose a coach and then go and improve your game!!